shanvimahida/shanvimahida.github.io/index.md

 - Volunteers at the local library
 - CPR and First Aid certified by Red Cross

 I’ve participated in countless extracurriculars throughout my life such as gymnastics, robotics, and dance although I eventually stuck with swimming - a sport I have done since I was three - and volleyball, my newfound passion.
 Both have taught me diligence, time management, stamina, goal-setting, discipline, and so much more.
-Sports have taught me to overcome mental blocks and provide me a way to reset while allowing me to push through challenges - something I know will prove useful in healthcare too.
+Sports have taught me to overcome mental blocks and provide me a way to reset while allowing me to push through challenges.

 ### What I'm Exploring
 - I’m truly fascinated by the world of both biology and psychology
-- I’ve recently begun working on a phone application called “Pill Smart” to improve the lives of those who take any and all medications
+- I’ve recently begun working on a phone application too
 - Through reading medical stories and books my love for healthcare has grown
 - I’m working on public speaking and building connections with a large range of people
 - I’m open to multiple medical positions and topics such as genetics, psychology, neurology, and pediatrics

 ### Contact Me!
-I love talking to people who are involved in healthcare and students who are on similar paths - feel free to reach out and connect to my email: shanvi.mahida@gmail.com
+I love talking to people who are involved in healthcare and students who are on similar paths - feel free to reach out and connect to my email: [shanvi.mahida@gmail.com]